 Traditional cultures consume much more fiber and have other lifestyle factors that support their microbiome.

 It’s becoming clear that just because someone appears to be “healthy” that doesn’t mean that their gut microbiome is healthy.
-When we look at indigenous peoples who still eat their traditional diets, we see how different the microbiome is and we can see what ours is missing.
+When we look at indigenous peoples who still eat their traditional diets, we see how different their microbiome is and we can see our own lack of diversity.

 The Drs.
 Sonnenburg advise us to eat more plants that have complex fibers – not potatoes, rice or refined flour – but foods that have a lot of roughage, like vegetables, fruits and legumes.